PDAC-SEG

 Department of Geological Sciences, University of Saskatchewan

-School of Earth Sciences, University College Dublin,
+Department of Earth and Environmental Sciences, University of Waterloo

 Department of Earth and Environmental Sciences, University of Ottawa